 If part of the name is a proper adjective, we capitalize that part.
 Proper adjectives are very common in different cat and dog breeds.

-In the case below, we capitalize both words Great and Dane because the whole phrase is a proper noun.
+In the example below, we capitalize Great and Dane because the whole phrase is a proper noun.
 Great Dane, as a phrase, refers to a specific dog breed.

 Consider this: